patrickpr/trapdirector/docs/01-install.md

 ```
 traphandle default /usr/bin/php /usr/share/icingaweb2/modules/trapdirector/bin/trap_in.php
 ```
-At the bottom of the trapdirector configuration page, go to 'Manual installation instructions' -> 'Set up snmptrapd.conf ': If this differs from the above, amend `/etc/snmp/snmptrapd.conf` accordingly.
+At the bottom of the trapdirector configuration page, go to 'Manual installation instructions' -> 'Set up snmptrapd.conf '.
+If the command displayed there differs from the above, amend /etc/snmp/snmptrapd.conf accordingly.
+If it shows "PHP BINARY NOT FOUND", you may need to install the `php-cli` package, or manually locate your php binary.

 Next, set up the community string in `snmptrapd.conf` (`public` in example):